sagartheamruth/youtube-downloader/README.md

 Instagram and X support work best with public posts that contain video.
 The Any Link tab uses yt-dlp's supported sites, so DRM, private, or login-gated links can fail unless yt-dlp is configured with the right account access.

+## YouTube bot checks

+YouTube can block hosted servers with "Sign in to confirm you're not a bot."
+The app supports optional yt-dlp cookies:

+- Render: set `YTDLP_COOKIES_BASE64` to a base64-encoded Netscape cookies export.
+- Local Mac: run with `YTDLP_COOKIES_FROM_BROWSER=chrome npm start`, or place a `cookies.txt` file in the project root.

+Treat cookies like a password.
+Do not commit them.

 ## Render

 The repo includes a Dockerfile for Render.
 It installs `yt-dlp` and `ffmpeg`, starts the Node server, and exposes a browser download button when each job finishes.